Novated lease: GST on the purchase price of a vehicle

+For example, if the driveaway price of a car is $57,000, being made up of $55,000 for the purchase, including $5000 in GST, and $2000 in stamp duty, then the finance company can claim a $5000 credit on the purchase.
+When they lease the car to an employee for 3 years, say with 36 monthly payments of rent at $1100 (i.e. $36,000 total rent) and a residual of $27,500, then this results in a total of $6100 in GST being paid by the lessee, more than in the original purchase.
+The net effect of the lease is an increase in GST being sent to the ATO, not a decrease.

+As part of salary packaging arrangement, GST on running costs such as the rent, fuel, insurance, servicing etc can be claimed as a credit by the employer, resulting in an actual saving of this GST for the employee, but contrary to the marketing claims, employees cannot "save" both the GST in the rent and the GST in the purchase price.

 Third party salary packaging companies

-In Australia, salary packaging arrangements are usually outsourced to third party salary packaging companies to reduce administrative load on the employer.
+In Australia, salary packaging arrangements are usually outsourced by employers to third party salary packaging companies to reduce administrative load on the employer.
 In those cases, when a motor vehicle is salary packaged with a novated lease, the third party arranges the leasing of the vehicle (usually through another party), the novation, GST and FBT accounting, and budgeting for, and paying of, all running costs in exchange for a management fee, and possibly rebates/commissions from suppliers.
 The third party arranges for regular payments from the employer (and employee, if ECM is being used and paid directly to the employer) to cover the budgeted running costs (including their fee).
 These payments appear in a salary packaging account which shows the budget, payments in, and running costs being paid out.
 In addition, the employee may directly pay suppliers for running costs and then be reimbursed from their salary packaging account by the salary packaging company.